Get into the festive spirit

 After stretching your legs and exploring the vast estate, refuel with a warming drink and slice of cake in one of our cafés – there’s something for everyone.
 Or enjoy a festive treat at Lyme this Christmas with our festive afternoon tea in the Servants' Hall, Monday - Friday throughout December.

 If you're looking for that special Christmas gift for your loved ones, escape the high street and do your Christmas shopping at Lyme.
 Whether it’s environmentally-friendly swaps, last minute Christmas cards, or stocking up the larder for Christmas dinner with locally sourced food and drink, you're bound to find the perfect gift at Lyme.
-Every penny spent goes back to helping care for Lyme for everyone, for ever.
+Every penny spent goes back to helping care for places like Lyme for everyone, for ever.

 From wreath-making workshops and carol concerts to winter illuminations, find Christmas days out near you.